Skip to main content

 The data model load is invoking the materialization of large and costly/complex views or the the size of the tables is too big.

-Consider limiting the number of columns in a Data Model View/Table.
+• If your table is extremely large, consider limiting the number of columns in the Data Model View/Table.
 Is a SELECT * from a transactional table necessary or can the script be limited to only dimensions needed for the analyses?

 The error may appear in transformations that are performing de-duplication using the ROW_NUMBER function.
 Usually, in the first step, the table is created and contains the NUM column (used for deleting the duplicates).
 After deleting the duplicates, when you try to drop the NUM table, you might get the error, due to a Vertica projection dependency.